- Latin America

 - What is the EPIK Program for Teaching English in South Korea?

-The industry of teaching English online was booming even before COVID, and demand for TEFL certified English teachers has increased substantially in 2020.
-It’s important to note that all Online English schools operate differently and have different sets of hiring requirements.
+The industry of teaching English online was booming even before COVID, and demand for TEFL-certified English teachers increased substantially during the pandemic.
+It’s important to note that all online English schools operate differently and maintain different hiring requirements.
 It’s possible to teach English online without a bachelor’s degree and without prior teaching experience, though you may have a more competitive job search.

-In the COVID era, teaching English online has proven to be a realistic side hustle or even a full-time job that you can safely do from home.
+Teaching English online has proven to be a realistic side hustle or even a full-time job that you can safely do from home or while gallivanting your way across Europe, Southeast Asia, or Latin America.
 Pay for online English teachers varies depending on the school and your credentials, but the average rate is $10-$20 per hour.
-More experienced teachers, especially those who run their own private lessons, have the potential to earn much higher hourly rates.
+More experienced teachers, especially those who run their own private lessons, can earn higher hourly rates.

 A journalism major at the University of Iowa, Jessie took the ITA Online TEFL Course and taught English in South Korea & Vietnam before joining the team.
 As one of ITA's most senior writers, Jessie is the author of numerous articles about teaching English abroad & TEFL certification, and she has spoken at various conferences about working & teaching abroad, including the Lessons from Abroad (LFA) symposiums in San Diego & Portland.
 Her articles have also appeared in such popular online publications as InternQueen.com.